Anna Birna Almarsdóttir

 - Laura Jedig Lech (main supervisor): Pharmacists bridging the gap between secondary and primary care medication

-- Louise Druedahl (main supervisor): Similar but not identical: the changing regulatory landscape of biosimilars
+- Louise Druedahl (main supervisor): The shifting regulatory landscape of biosimilars from stakeholder perspectives